-Identities
+Conflict of Identities

 - 2. The SDLP believes that in its contemporary manifestation the Northern Ireland problem is in essence a conflict of two identities or, more precisely, the failure to devise political structures which accommodate the differences between, and allow full and mutual expression to, those two identities.
 Therefore, the first step towards ensuring that we do not fail at this attempt should be a full and open acknowledgement of those identities. - 3.
-What follows is a brief, suscinct reiteration of the essential characteristics of the nationalist and unionist identities as understood by the SDLP (and the three other parties which participated with us in the New Ireland Forum). ? - 4.
+What follows is a brief, succinct reiteration of the essential characteristics of the nationalist and unionist identities as understood by the SDLP and the three other parties which participated with us in the New Ireland Forum. - 4.
 The Nationalist community in Northern Ireland sees its identity as essentially Irish and part of the wider Irish family on the island of Ireland.
 Its vision and aspiration are the creation of a new and tolerant society that unites and accommodates all traditions in a new Ireland, where Nationalists and Unionists can co-exist in harmony and mutual respect. - 5.
 The Unionist community, on the other hand, perceives itself as British.
 The majority of Unionists are also Protestant and, as such, are strengthened in their allegiance to the British Crown by the latter's essential Protestantism.
 Unionists generally also regard themselves as being Irish, although this does not include a willingness to live under all-Ireland institutions.
 However, many of them identify with Ireland and with various features of Irish life and their culture and way of life embrace much that is common to people throughout Ireland. - 6.
-These being the essential characteristics of nationalist and unionist identities, the new political structures which we are seeking to build must ensure parity of esteem for both.
+The SDLP acknowledges that the inter-party talks of last year contributed significantly to deepening our understanding of each other's points of view and, in particular, of our respective identities.
+At this early point in our renewed dialogue we invite all participants to agree a clear statement of the nature of the problem we are addressing and a determination to build new structures to accommodate the indentities which lie at the heart of that problem.